camba1/gotempm/README.md

 To start the application:

 - Ensure that Docker is installed and running.
-Then, execute the following command from a terminal in the goTemp root folder:
+Then, execute the following command from a terminal in the goTempM root folder:

 ```bash
    make microup